addas3/board-game-cafe/README.md

     * Drinks are very important so having it in the page help to convince the user to select the cafe.

 ![Gallery]()

+### Existing Features

+* Responsive design
+* Contact us form and thank you page

+### Features Left to Implement

+* Building live booking so the user can book the table directly.

+* Implementing in contact us google map location.